Community members frustrated by vaccine scheduling issues among hospitals, health departments

 Mercy Health Lourdes did not give us an answer as to why its phone lines didn't go up at the right time.

 Baptist Health Paducah also had an issue with its online scheduling system Monday, which was caused by a software glitch.
-Baptist Health Paduch is currently only making appoints through that online portal.
+Baptist Health Paducah is currently only making appoints through that online portal.

 The Local 6 news team took calls from people who were frustrated and confused.